 The University today serves approximately 2,400 students—1,750 in the day program, 500 in Methodist University at Night, and 150 in graduate programs.
 The student/faculty ratio is 15:1.
 Average class size is around 20 students.
 The student body includes persons of diverse ages and nationalities, representing 41 states and 53 foreign countries.
 Approximately 40% of our students come from out of state.
 Almost $17 million of institutional scholarships and grants were awarded to our students last year.

-Since 1964, the University has graduated 10,293 students.
+Since 1964, the University has graduated more than 12,000 students.
 Alumni have excelled in many ways; they have earned graduate degrees, advanced professionally, started their own businesses, and become leaders in their chosen fields and communities.

 The University can house 1,170 students in its 14 residence halls.
 All residence halls include air conditioning, free cable TV and local telephone service, laundry facilities, and Internet access.
 For information on each residence hall's features, click here.
 All freshmen are a part of a First Year Experience Program.